Gardeners Richmond — Recycling and Sustainability

 Our immediate public commitment is a recycling percentage target: we aim to achieve 70% recycling and reuse of garden-derived materials by 2030.
 That target covers green waste, soil reuse, wood and branch recycling, and separation of inert and non-organic materials.
 We track diversion rates from landfill and report progress internally so that our crews and clients understand the measurable benefits of sustainable gardening and the importance of an efficient waste separation system at the source.

-Local recycling hub with labelled bins for garden waste and recyclables We stage all site collections to feed local transfer stations and community recycling centres across the borough and neighbouring areas.
+A person wearing bright orange gardening gloves is tending to a cluster of light pink roses in a well-maintained garden.
+The garden features a lush, green lawn in the foreground with evenly cut grass, and a neatly trimmed hedge or shrub visible on the right side of the image.
+In the background, there are additional small plants and possibly a flowering shrub, contributing to the colourful and vibrant outdoor space.
+The person appears to be either pruning or inspecting the roses, with the garden environment displaying natural textures of soil and foliage, under a clear weather condition that enhances the vividness of the greenery and flowers.
+This scene exemplifies well-kept outdoor landscaping typical of Richmond gardens and aligns with professional gardening and lawn care services offered by Gardeners Richmond, particularly those focused on sustainable gardening practices and garden maintenance.
+We stage all site collections to feed local transfer stations and community recycling centres across the borough and neighbouring areas.
 We consolidate loads to reduce trips: green waste and biodegradable material goes to composting facilities; inert rubble and soil are taken to certified transfer stations or reprocessed for landscaping; and recoverable materials like metal fixtures and hard plastics are routed to specialist contractors.
 We coordinate with local borough schemes so our collection aligns with kerbside collections and civic recycling infrastructure.

 Local transfer stations and borough recycling coordination